EdIzaguirre/FilmSearch/README.md

 - Rent
 - Production Companies

-Semantic search occurs over the Overview and Keywords attributes, while the rest are packaded as metadata.
+Semantic search occurs over the Overview and Keywords attributes, while the rest are packaged as metadata.